Success Begins With Sight

 Why Myopia Matters

-Good eyesight is crucial for learning, and poor vision can impact a child’s academic performance and social development.
-Difficulties in seeing may cause them to struggle with schoolwork or be misdiagnosed with behavioural issues.
+Good eyesight is crucial for learning, and poor vision may cause them to struggle with schoolwork or be misdiagnosed with behavioural issues.

-Severe myopia can also lead to more serious conditions later on.
-The risk of retinal detachment, cataracts, open-angle glaucoma, and macular degeneration are higher in people with high myopia.
+Severe or high myopia can also increase the risk more serious conditions later on, including retinal detachment, cataracts, open-angle glaucoma, and macular degeneration.

-Detecting myopia early is essential for delaying its progression and maintaining your child’s vision.
+Detecting myopia early is essential for managing its progression and maintaining your child’s vision quality.
 Corrective lenses can help address changes in your child’s vision, but we can offer additional strategies to help protect their eye health.

 Book your child’s appointment now to test for myopia and other vision conditions.